opensafely/documentation/docs/how-to-get-help.md

 !!! warning
-    Use some caution when looking at code, especially older code: it may have been superseded since.
+    Use some caution when looking at code, especially older code: it may never have been run, or may have been superseded since.

 To search the OpenSAFELY GitHub organisation for code: